Gary Gilmour: 1975–76: career peak

 Gilmour's best season was in 1975–76.
 He started well, taking 5–75 and scoring 40 for NSW against Queensland.
 He followed this with scores of 65 and 75 and three wickets against WA (Kim Hughes's first-class debut).
 He scored 74 against South Australia and took three wickets for NSW against the touring West Indians.

-Gilmour was picked in the side for the first test against the West Indies and this time it was Max Walker who was made 12th man.
-Gilmour took 4–42 and 2–26 helping Australia win the match.
+Gilmour was picked in the Australian side for the first test and second tests against the West Indies and one ODI.
+An injury to Dennis Lillee saw Gilmour back in the side for the fourth test.

-Gilmour was kept on in the second test, with Australia opting for five bowlers (playing Gilmour and Walker, hoping Gilmour's batting would offset the loss of a specialist).
-Gilmour scored 48 (Australia's second highest score in their first innings) and took 2–103 as Australia lost by an innings.

-In the sole ODI that summer, Gilmour took 2–48.

-Gilmour was made 12th man for the third test with the selectors deciding to play Max Walker at his MCG home ground.

-An injury to Dennis Lillee saw Gilmour back in the side for the fourth test. and he took 0–54 and 2–43, and scoring 20 with the bat.

 In the fifth test, Gilmour hit 95 off 94 balls in Australia's first innings and got a duck in the second; he took 2–37 and 3–44 with the ball.
-In the sixth test he took 5–34 in the West Indies first innings, helping set up another Australian victory.
+In the sixth test, he took 5–34 in the West Indies first innings, helping set up another Australian victory.

 He finished the series with 20 wickets at 20.3.
 He finished the summer with 104 for NSW against Victoria and 80 against South Australia.
 That summer was his best with the bat, making 708 runs at 37.
 He also took 39 first class wickets at 30.

 1976 tour of South Africa

 Gilmour toured South Africa in 1976 with an International Wanderers side managed by Richie Benaud.

-Highlights of the tour was the first game against the South African XI.
-The Wanderers were 9–228 in their second innings, only 158 runs ahead.
-Gilmour came out to bat at number 11 (number 10 was Alan Hurst) and proceeded to hit 80 runs in 64 minutes in a partnership of 96.
-This enabled the Wanderers to win the game.
-Richie Benaud said was one of the best innings he had seen.
-Gilmour did not repeat his form in the second game or the third.
-He scored 54 in a one-day game.
+In first game against the South African XI, Gilmour came in to bat at number 11 and proceeded to hit 80 runs in 64 minutes for a partnership of 96 with Alan Hurst, enabling the Wanderers to win the game.